caiquegaspar/vuesheetz/docs/guide/what.md

 ---
-title: What is VueSheetz?
+title: What is VueSheetz
 ---

-# What is VueSheetz?
+# What is VueSheetz

 VueSheetz is a versatile and feature-rich JavaScript library that provides a powerful spreadsheet-like interface for displaying and manipulating tabular data in web applications.